This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Expansion and Contraction of Air

-- Altitude changes affect pressure dynamics
+- Altitude shifts create microscopic pressure dynamics

 Direct Sunlight on Feeders